-I had never heard of Mississippi Pot Roast, let alone, Crockpot Mississippi Pot Roast.
-A girlfriend posted something about it on facebook and it piqued my interest and before I knew it, I was looking up Mississippi Pot Roast and found a TON of links.
+I had never heard of Mississippi Pot Roast, let alone, a Slow Cooker Mississippi Pot Roast.
+A girlfriend posted something about it on Facebook and it piqued my interest and before I knew it, I was looking up Mississippi Pot Roast and found a TON of links.
 So since there are a TON of them, I will just say I was inspired by all.

 Edited: I have made this many many times and have tweaked the recipe.
 You can see it on this post for Slow Cooker Mississippi Pot Roast.

 This was by far one of the easiest recipes I’ve ever done.
 It’s one of those “dump and cook” crockpot recipes that really do give your slow cooker the crown it deserves.
 Just put the ingredients for this crockpot Mississippi pot roast in the crockpot, turn it on, come home 8 hours later to a delicious meal.
 Sounds pretty heavenly, doesn’t it?

 When I asked my husband to pick up a beef pot roast at the grocery, (yes, he does most the grocery shopping because he likes buying all the on-sale Starbucks coffee without me telling him we don’t need anymore since we have 10 lbs in the freezer already) I think he practically did a cartwheel out to the car.
 The man loves beef and he knows I hate cooking it.